Graduate Course Descriptions

-640. American Rhetorical Movements to 1900.
-(3) Examines the interrelation of American rhetorical movements through the 19th century by reading and analyzing original speeches and documents, with emphasis on antislavery and women’s rights.
+640. Public Discourse I. (3) Examines the interrelation of American rhetorical movements through the 19th century by reading and analyzing original speeches and documents, with emphasis on antislavery and women’s rights.

-641. American Rhetorical Movements since 1900.
+641. Public Discourse II.
 (3) Examines the interrelation of American rhetorical movements in the 20th century by reading and analyzing original speeches and documents.
 Among the movements addressed are labor, civil rights, student radicals, and women’s liberation.

 642. Political Communication.
 (3) Study of electoral communication including candidate and media influences on campaign speeches, debates, and advertising.
 Offered in alternate years.